 The numbers are almost exactly the same.
 This is a good thing.
 It means the home is fairly valued compared to its rental price, and vice versa.
 But these numbers are speculative guesses, not fact.

 Maybe next year the stock market crashes.
 Or maybe the housing market does.
-Last year the S&P 500 returned 20% and the average price of Calgary attached homes declined 1%.
-Calgary real estate prices are expected to increase 0% in 2018.
-The stock market is expected to turn bearish within 6 to 18 months.
 We won’t know which was the best place to put your money until the time has passed.
 Until then, all investments are speculative.

 Owning a home you love is great, especially if it appreciates in value to give you a return on your initial investment.
-The problem is, even if it appreciates every year, that doesn’t translate into increased cash flow to help you with your other financial goals.
+But that doesn’t mean it doesn’t have some potential financial downsides.

 If you put 10% down on a $500,000 home and the mortgage payment plus all your other bills leave you with only $40 in leftover cash each month, it doesn’t matter if your house increases in value.
 You will still only have $40 leftover each month.

-Most Canadians actually already live this way.
-More than half are a mere $200 away from not being able to pay their bills.
+More than half of Canadians are a mere $200 away from not being able to pay their bills.
 How did they get in this position?
 They have large student loan balances, they financed their cars for seven years, and they took out lines of credit to make 5% down-payments on houses they cannot afford.